 This is a small satellite dish, 1.5-feet in diameter that sits outside the user’s home.
 The satellite dish is electrically steered to ensure a connection with the appropriate satellites moving across the sky.

-Starlink’s user terminal has a simple installation, with no technician need, simply point it at the sky and plug it in.
-Indeed, the terminal does need to be placed outdoors and requires and direct line of sight to the sky.
+Starlink’s user terminal has a simple installation, with no technician needed, simply point it at the sky and plug it in.
+However, the terminal does need to be outdoors and requires and direct line of sight to the sky.
 In order to reach the internet, the terminal will send its request to one of the satellites crossing the sky.

 Satellite (above middle)